-They preach tax cuts, austerity, reduced spending and a smaller state - all made possible by their discredited 40-year old economic dogma.
+They preach tax cuts, austerity, reduced spending and a smaller state – all, they think, made possible by their discredited 40-year old economic dogma.

 They then get elected to implement these policies.

-But when their Leader announces she's going to give them what they advocate, they're upset!
+But when Liz Truss, their Last-but-one-Leader announced she was going to give them what they advocate, they’re upset!

 Deep down some of them at least must feel they’ve got the wrong approach.
 Deep down they must be feeling that perhaps, blaming the poor for their poverty is cruel, futile and wrong.
 Deep down they must be aware that people suffer disease, disadvantage, disabilities, discrimination and general random misfortune that they neither seek, nor want and and do not deserve.

-Can't they see that if you don't want beggars in the street, petty pilfering, robbery (with or without violence), burglary, fraud, anti-social behaviour you have to look life and society squarely in the face and realise something called "the State" has to provide funds to solve the problems that make so many people unhappy, bitter and desperate.
-Funds to help children be borne into a better world, funds to treat illnesses - especially mental illnesses - funds to cure disease, to compensate for misfortune, to help overcome disability, to eliminate discrimination, to organise society in such a way that crime is prevented, is discouraged and - yes, if need be - is punished.
+Can’t they see that if you don’t want beggars in the street, petty pilfering, robbery (with or without violence), burglary, fraud or anti-social behaviour, then you have to look life and society squarely in the face and realise something called “the State” has to provide funds to solve the problems that make so many people unhappy, bitter and desperate.
+We need funds to help children be born into a better world, funds to treat illnesses – especially mental illnesses – funds to cure disease, to compensate for misfortune, to help overcome disability, to eliminate discrimination, to organise society in such a way that crime is prevented, is discouraged and – yes, if need be – is punished.

 And we need a system of providing remedies for society’s mistakes, for reducing unfair inequalities, for helping people develop to their potential despite the circumstance they grew up in and with, for policing the selfish, the thoughtless, the anempathetic and those who are just plain greedy.